httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 While this specification is fully functional under HTTP/1.1, performance-sensitive deployments SHOULD use HTTP/2 or HTTP/3 instead.
 When using HTTP/1.1:

 * Each CONNECT request requires a new TCP and TLS connection, imposing a higher cost in setup latency, congestion control convergence, CPU time, and data transfer.
-* It may be difficult to implement the recommended unclean shutdown signals ({{closing-connections}}), as many TLS libraries do not support injecting TLS Alerts.
+* It may be difficult to implement the recommended unclean shutdown signals ({{closing-connections}}), as TLS subsystems may close connections gracefully even when this is not desired.
 * The number of active connections through each client may be limited by the number of available TCP client ports, especially if:
   - The client only has one IP address that can be used to reach the proxy.
   - The client is shared between many parties, such as when acting as a gateway or concentrator.